tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.07_talking-to-an-api.md

 **Related:** [[Module 10 - Talking to the Back-end|winc-academy-notes.front-end-course.10_talking-to-the-back-end]]

 In React it is important to know that at what point and in which component we should make/trigger our request.
-We also have to be careful with component rendering > so wi would not overload the server we're making the request to
+We also have to be careful with component rendering > so we would not overload the server we're making the request to

 ## Requesting data and keeping it in state